en

 This upgrade process can be challenging and risky as it might potentially lead to compatibility issues and data loss if not correctly managed.

-Every PM system has its unique resource configuration - including CPU, RAM, and HDD.
+Every project management software has its unique resource configuration—including CPU, RAM, and HDD.
 These resource configurations can significantly influence the performance of the application post-migration

 To maintain the same application response times after the migration, it's crucial to analyze the level of resources required relative to the quantity of data being migrated.